Why Being Naturally Thin Is Not a Free Pass to Overindulge on Food

 If you’re naturally thin, then you certainly have the advantage over many of us who need to make a conscious effort to keep our weight under control.
 That said, just because your waistline and weight are where they should be, it is not a free pass to overindulge on food.

-After all, controlling what you eat isn’t just something you do to keep your weight under control.
+It’s important to remember that controlling what you eat isn’t just something you do to keep your weight under control.
 Certainly, it plays an important role in your weight management.
 However, nutrition isn’t something your body needs only during bathing suit season.
 When you overindulge on food, you’re not treating your body the way it needs to be treated in order to be healthy.

 Therefore, choosing to overindulge on food can place you at risk of certain conditions, illnesses and symptoms you don’t want, even if a struggle with weight isn’t among them.